blinkchain/Proof-of-Concept-Yellowpaper/README.md

 **💡 Blink Fees** - In Blinkchain transaction Fees consists of a base gas fee and a transfer fee.
 Transfer fee is only applied when the UTXO has value.
 Gas fee is applied on all the UTXO scripts as every script should execute to validate the transaction.
 Gas Fees are given in per unit fee in oracle rate due to non-native transaction fee model and it is fixed per 8500 epochs (1 year) and can be increased by conducting a vote from producers.
 Transfer fee is variable percentage fee levied on individual UTXOs, changes per epoch based on volume of outputs - Higher the volume lower the fee and vice versa.

+**💡 Wink** - The smallest denomination of a token, similar to sats in Bitcoin to avoid decimal places and carry on with integer values.
+1 wink = $10^{-8}$ Token ; 1 Token = $10^8$ Token winks.
+For e.g., 1 ETH = 100000000 ETH winks in Blinkchain.
+Every asset value, oracle rate, fees will be given in winks all over blinkchain's constraints.

 *[@jobyreuben](https://www.github.com/jobyreuben) Author Comment*

-- In the first year the gas fee per unit is set at $0.0001.
+- In the first year the gas fee per unit is set at $0.0001 = 10000 winks.
 Transfer fee ranges from min 0.005% and max at 0.05%
 - For every 8500 epoch all the votes are submitted along with bandwidth proof and its average value is taken as the increase in gas fee per unit.
 - During genesis epochs (n-2),(n-1),(n), the transfer fee is set at 0.05%, from n+1 epoch the transfer fee is calculated
 - Transfer Fee is based on total volume per epoch in oracle rate, where each epoch's utxo output's initial oracle value is summed.
 Such that n-2 & n-1 epoch's total volume in oracle rate taken to decide to change transfer fee for the n+1 epoch.